 Since that time Spanish people have kept up the tradition as a way to celebrate New Year's Eve.
 On the last day of the year, the 31st of December, they wait until twelve p.m.
 Everybody has to have twelve grapes ready to eat when the clock starts to chime.
 It is traditional to listen to the clock from Puerta del Sol in Madrid and in other town squares around the country.

 When it is midnight in Spain on New Years Eve, each time the clock chimes, all the people put a grape in their mouth.
-By the time the clock has finished chiming for the twelfth time, everybody has to have finished their grapes and the New Year starts, but in reality nobody finishes eating the grapes on time.
+By the time the clock has finished chiming for the twelfth time, everybody has to have finished their grapes and the New Year starts.